A Step-By-Step Guide to The Google Analytics Audit Checklist

 3. Data Layer Basics:

 The data layer is a major advantage of using Google Tag Manager, and there would be no variables or triggers in GTM without it.
-But don’t assume IT and developers understand what it is or how to use it.
-Find out if anyone has explained the data layer to your developers and begin a conversation about how they can help you by getting useful information into the data layer.
+But don’t assume IT and developers know what it is or how to use it.
+Find out if anyone has explained the data layer to your developers.
+Begin a conversation about how they can help you by getting useful information into the data layer.

 Find out what information is already available to GTM via the data layer.
 If you need to capture more data about user interactions with content or elements, get a developer to add it to the data layer with a datalyer.push.
 You can then create data layer variables to capture this data for use in tags to send to Google Analytics.

-Despite what Google says, it’s generally not recommended to add a separate GTM data layer to your website.
-Adding an empty data layer can even break GTM, especially if it is placed below your GTM script.
+Despite what Google says, you should not add a separate GTM data layer to your website.
+Adding an empty data layer can break GTM, especially if it is below your GTM script.
 Always ask your developer to use datalayer.push to send other data to the data layer.

 4. Content Security Policy: